 The Picture Exchange Communication System (PECS) is a type of augmentative alternative communication (AAC) originally developed for children with autism.
-The primary purpose of PECS is to teach individuals to initiate communication.
+The primary purpose of PECS is to teach individuals to initiate communication and to learn requesting.
 Individuals are taught to initiate by handing a picture to a communication partner in exchange for a desired item.

 PECS allows individuals to communicate by using pictures instead of, or in conjunction with, speech.
-PECS provides a functional outlet of expression for individuals who otherwise have difficulty communicating.
-It is used to initiate conversation and to communicate wants or needs to another person.
+PECS can provide a beginning level of expression for individuals with complex communication needs.
+The important thing to remember is that it is used to initiate conversation and to communicate wants or needs to another person.
+It is not meant to be "the" system forever but would be more of a stepping stone to the next system.
 It may be used with young children but has also successfully been taught to adults with similar communication needs.

 How does PECS work?